Mangani Festival

-The Mangani or Mangani festival (மாங்கனி திருவிழா (māṅgani tiruviḻā) in Tamil, Fête des mangues in French) is a festival celebrated in Karaikal city every year in the Tamil month of Aani.
+The Mangani or Mangani festival (மாங்கனி திருவிழா (māṅgani tiruviḻā) in Tamil, Fête des mangues in French) is an annual Hindu festival celebrated in the Indian city of Karaikal, during the Tamil month of Aani.
 It is celebrated in memory of the visit of Shiva in his Bikshantar (Bikshatana) form at Karaikal, who, begging through the city, will be provided food by Karaikal Ammaiyar.
 A deed and currently a festive ritual known as amudu paḍaiyal (அமுது படையல்) in Tamil.

 Reason of the celebration

 This festival's history relies on Karaikkal Ammaiyar's life.
 One day Ammaiyar's husband, Paramathathan, had sent two mangoes to be kept for him.
 That day a hungry Shaiva devotee (Lord Bikshantar) came to her residence.
 Ammaiyar gave the devotee, curd rice and one of the two mangoes which her husband gave earlier.
 Later, when Ammaiyar's husband came home, Ammaiyar served him the other mango.
 The mango was delicious, and her husband requested that the other mango be served.
 Ammaiyar went inside kitchen, she didn't know what to do since the mango was already served to the shaiva devotee (Lord Bikshantar).
 With Lord Siva's grace a Divine Mango appeared in her palm.
 Ammaiyaar was very happy and served the mango to her husband.

 As this fruit was divinely sweet and was infinitely delicious compared to the previous one, her husband inquired as to how Ammaiyar obtained this mango.
 Subsequently, Karaikkal Ammaiyar worshiped Lord's feet and revealed the truth to her husband, who didn't believe it.
 He asked her to show another mango with divine help.
 Ammaiyar prayed to Lord Shiva for another mango.
 Immediately Lord Shiva gave her a similar mango, which she gave it to her husband.
 The mango then disappeared, and Paramathathan realised the divine nature of his wife.
 He understood that Ammaiyar was worthy of worship and she cannot be treated as his wife.
 He then deserted Ammaiyar, becoming a trader and married the daughter of a merchant who then gave birth to their child.
 Paramathathan named the child with the real name of Ammaiyar, Punithavathi.
 When the word reached Ammaiyar's family, they decided that they must take her to him.
 When he saw his former wife, Paramathathan addressed her reverentially, saying that he realised Ammaiyar was no ordinary human being.
 He worshipped her with his wife and child.
 Ammaiyar prayed to Lord Shiva asking for a boon that she may worship Lord Shiva as a disembodied wraith.
 She received the boon, and leaving all her beauty and her body behind.
 This was the reason of formation of this grand festival of Mangani.